oracle/weblogic-logging-exporter/README.md

 # WebLogic Logging Exporter

-The WebLogic Logging Exporter (the "exporter") adds a log event handler to WebLogic Server, such that WLS server logs can be integrated into [Elastic Stack](https://www.elastic.co/products) in Kubernetes directly,  by using the [Elasticsearch](https://www.elastic.co/products/elasticsearch) REST API.
+The WebLogic Logging Exporter (the "logging exporter") adds a log event handler to WebLogic Server, such that WLS server logs can be integrated into [Elastic Stack](https://www.elastic.co/products) in Kubernetes directly,  by using the [Elasticsearch](https://www.elastic.co/products/elasticsearch) REST API.

 The blog, [Let WebLogic work with Elastic Stack in Kubernetes](https://blogs.oracle.com/weblogicserver/let-weblogic-work-with-elk-in-kubernetes), outlines the steps to harvest WLS server logs using Logstash so that they can be filtered, manipulated, and viewed using Elasticsearch and Kibana.
 However, that approach requires the setup of a shared volume which is outside of the pod, and the logs needs to be written to an intermediate log file for harvesting and parsing.